molgw/molgw/docs/input_variables.md

 **Description:**

-Shifts the TDDFT eigenvalues in when tddft_wfn_t0='STATIONNARY' to tune the occupation of the projectile.
-A positive value would depopulate the projectile (hopefully).
+Shifts the TDDFT eigenvalues in when tddft_wfn_t0='STATIONARY' to tune the occupation of the projectile.
+A positive value would depopulate the projectile (=creates a positive ion).

 ---